How to Do Payroll in Louisiana: An Employer’s Guide | Fit Small Business

 Step 6: Calculate employee gross pay and taxes.
 Doing payroll requires many payroll calculations, starting with calculating total work hours, if you’re paying hourly, and overall gross pay.
 Using a time card calculator can help make things easier, whereas an Excel payroll template or payroll software can automate this step.

 Step 7: Pay employee wages and benefits.
-Most companies today pay all employees through direct deposit—but cash (not the best way) and paper check are also options.
+Most companies today pay all employees through direct deposit—but cash (not the best way) and paper checks are also options.
 Louisiana does not have a state minimum wage, so make sure that you are paying your employees at least the federal minimum wage of $7.25 per hour.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.

 Step 8: File payroll taxes with the federal and state government.
-All Louisiana state taxes need to be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the Louisiana Department of Revenue website.
+All Louisiana state taxes must be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the Louisiana Department of Revenue website.
 To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules:

-- Semiweekly: When the IRS assigns you a semiweekly schedule, you must deposit employment taxes for payments made Wednesday, Thursday, and Friday by the following Wednesday, and for payments made Saturday, Sunday, Monday, and Tuesday, by the following Friday.
+• Semiweekly: When the IRS assigns you a semiweekly schedule, you must deposit employment taxes for payments made Wednesday, Thursday, and Friday by the following Wednesday, and for payments made Saturday, Sunday, Monday, and Tuesday, by the following Friday.

 It’s important to note that reporting schedules and depositing employment taxes are different.
 Regardless of the payment schedule that you’re set up on, you should only report taxes quarterly on Form 941 or annually on Form 944.